-Health Canada’s Canadian Student Alcohol and Drugs Survey (CSADS) is a school-based survey administered to students in grades 7 to 12 (Secondary I through V in Quebec) from a sample of Canadian schools every two years.
+Health Canada’s Canadian Student Alcohol and Drugs Survey (CSADS) is a school-based survey for students in grades 7 to 12 (Secondary 1 to 5).
+This project is conducted every 2 years with a sample of schools across Canadian provinces.

-Since 2004-05, Health Canada’s CSADS, formerly called the Canadian Student Tobacco, Alcohol and Drugs Survey (CSTADS) and before that the Youth Smoking Survey (YSS), has been conducted every two years to obtain critical information about health and health-related behaviours among Canada’s youth.
+Health Canada’s CSADS, formerly called the Canadian Student Tobacco, Alcohol and Drugs Survey (CSTADS) and before that the Youth Smoking Survey (YSS), collects critical information about health and health-related behaviours among Canada’s youth.

 The participation of students who do not use alcohol or other substances is as important as the participation of those who do; as both are needed to produce accurate data with respect to alcohol and drug use among Canadian students.